 When it came to organising a magical garden photoshoot for The Society inc. Newspaper #3, the first location on my mind was the magnificent grounds of Glenmore House.
 A beautiful force to know, owner Mickey Robertson flies through the garden-scape creating beauty everywhere, whether it be staking the broad bean or making a humble tomato soup, nurturing all the souls that sample it.
 She has kindly shared her tomato soup recipe (I have tasted it and can vouch for its deliciousness, made from fresh produce straight from her garden!) which you can find below.
+For more garden goodness, see Mickey’s recent book The House and Garden at Glenmore and sign up to her newsletter to learn more about her monthly Kitchen Garden workshops held onsite.

 Lemon blossom.
 When Larry and I were on our honeymoon in Italy, we stayed on the Isle of Capri for several days and had dinner one night in the middle of a lemon grove on Anacapri.